Carl Beck

 Carl Linnwood Beck (August 8, 1897 – April 16, 1963) was a professional football player from Harrisburg, Pennsylvania.
 After attending high school, Beck attended the West Virginia University, Bucknell University and Lafayette College.
-He made his professional debut in the National Football League in 1921 with the Buffalo All-Americans.
+He made his professional debut in the National Football League (NFL) in 1921 with the Buffalo All-Americans.
 He played for the All-Americans for 1 year, before leaving the NFL.
-He later returned to the NFL in 1925 as star with both the Pottsville Maroons and the Frankford Yellow Jackets.
+He later returned to the NFL in 1925 as a star with both the Pottsville Maroons and the Frankford Yellow Jackets.
 To date, he is considered by sports writers to be one of the greatest running backs ever developed in Pennsylvania.
 When not playing football, Beck worked as a police officer for the Harrisburg Bureau of Police.

 High school

 Beck grew up in Allison Hill, Harrisburg, Pennsylvania and attended Harrisburg Technical High School located on Walnut Street.
 In 1918 and 1919 Beck helped the Tech Maroons win back-to-back state championships in football.
 In 1919 Beck and the Maroons won the high school national championship.
 At halfback Beck score 34 touchdowns, many on long runs.
 Beck totaled an amazing 445 points in his three years of high school.
 He scored six touchdowns in each of three games, and five in four more.
 He returned four kickoffs for touchdowns.
 In one 1919 game, Beck scored four touchdowns in the first seven minutes.